-At the end of 2016, it was revealed that bank accounts in Wells Fargo were created without the approval of the clients.
+In 2016, it was revealed that bank accounts in Wells Fargo were created without the approval of the clients.
 The audit firm PwC was engaged by Wells Fargo to uncover the scope.
 Their review documented that this involved up to 3.5 million deposit accounts and 565,000 credit card accounts.